- Magnesium is a mineral that is essential for healthy muscles, nerves, bones and blood sugar levels.

 Most young children in Australia get enough magnesium, but more than 1 in 3 people don't get enough magnesium every day.

-You can’t get too much magnesium from your food, but it is important not to take more than the recommended dose of a magnesium supplement.
-Having too much magnesium from a supplement can cause diarrhoea, nausea, and stomach cramps.
+You can't get too much magnesium from food, but if you have been prescribed a magnesium supplement, it is important not to take more than the recommended dose.
+Having too much magnesium from a supplement can cause diarrhoea, nausea and stomach cramps.

 Learn more here about the development and quality assurance of healthdirect content.